-We and any selling securityholder may use this prospectus supplement to offer common stock.
-The following briefly summarizes the general terms and provisions of the securities that we or our securityholders may offer.
+We may use this prospectus supplement to offer common stock.
+The following briefly summarizes the general terms and provisions of the securities that we may offer.
 You should read the particular terms of the securities as described in this prospectus supplement, together with the provisions of our certificate of incorporation, bylaws and any relevant instrument and agreement relating to such securities.
 The specific terms of the securities offered may differ from the terms discussed below and you should always read the entire instruments and agreements defining the terms of the securities before you make an investment decision with respect to such securities.